ghpipeline/pipeline/README.md

 As a result, cost savings at any cost are of crucial importance.

-1. Pipeline Construction: Create an enterprise-grade data pipeline and data warehouse at the lowest possible cost (ideally zero dollars).
-This is a good practice to address the bootstrapping required for building any startup.
-Furthermore, the data pipeline will be required for analytics and science.

-2. Data Science: Perform analysis on public healthcare data combinied with a data-pipeline to answer an important question.
-This is also where the obligitory AI / ML model will come into place as it is impossible in 2025 to have a data science project without the use of AI / ML due to fear of being seen as being "left behind".

 With an interest in starting a company/organization in the future (particularly in the biotech and global health space), Dustin and Everett understand that cost will be a major limiting factor for any future data pipeline pertaining to a new company.
 Understanding how to quickly delpoy an effective data pipeline at the lowest possible cost will be a useful exercise for any startup.
 In this repo, we will break down the differnt components of the pipeline (storage, compute cost, orchestration, transformation etc.).

 This repo will also serve as a method to work on issues that Dustin and Everett find to be impactful.

+1. Pipeline Construction: Create a data pipeline and data warehouse at the lowest possible cost (ideally zero dollars).
+Ideally, this can be used as a platform that any founders can use as a platform to build their own pipelines for projects/companies they may want to build.

+2. Data Science: After the pipeline is created, perform analysis on public healthcare data combinied with a data-pipeline to answer an important question.
+This is also where the obligitory AI / ML model will come into place as it is impossible in 2025 to have a data science project without the use of AI / ML due to fear of being seen as being left behind.

 ## Goal ##

 This project contains two important goals:

 1. Create an enterprise-grade data pipeline and data warehouse at the lowest possible cost (ideally zero dollars).
-This is a good practice to address the bootstrapping required for building any startup.
-Furthermore, the data pipeline will be required for goal 2.
+Ideally, this can be used as a platform that any founders can use as a platform to build their own pipelines for projects/companies they may want to build.

 2. Use public healthcare data combinied with a data-pipeline and ML models / AI to answer an important question.